While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 Overcoming infrequent rewards

-In many environments, it’s challenging to define a reward function, or the rewards are infrequent.
+In many environments, defining a reward function is challenging, or the rewards are infrequent.
 RLHF can bridge this gap by leveraging human expertise to guide the model towards the right behavior.

 Safety and ethical concerns